mendix/docs/content/developerportal/deploy/private-cloud-environments.md

 ## 2 Licensing Overview

-Each Namespace you create in your Private Cloud to create environments for Mendix apps requires a copy of the Mendix Operator and (optionally) the Mendix Gateway Agent.
+You need a copy of the Mendix Operator and (optionally) the Mendix Gateway Agent for each Namespace you create in your Private Cloud to create environments for Mendix apps.

 Each of these Namespaces will therefore require a license for the Mendix Operator for anything other than limited evaluation purposes.
 This will have an impact on the cost of different configurations of environments.